ying-tang/help-documentation/_gettingstarted/Box-Panel.md

 ## Navigating the Box Panel Dashboard

+From the Box Panel Dashboard, you can see a consolidated asset view of all of your dedicated and local instances on one screen.

 The top of the Dashboard displays the infrastructure currently being used with your list of hosts.

 ![Image of Dashboard1](https://github.com/help-documentation/img/Dashboard1.png)